squidfunk/mkdocs-material/docs/plugins/index.md

     ---

-    The social plugin automatically generates beautiful and customizable social cards for each page of your documentation when links are shared on social media.
+    The social plugin automatically generates beautiful and customizable social cards for each page of your documentation, showing as previews on social media.

     ---